sphinx-doc/sphinx/doc/development/html_themes/templating.rst

 -------------------

-Templating is a method of generating HTML pages by using template files that provide, not only the static parts of the desired HTML output, but also provides some special syntax describing how content will be inserted.
+Templating is a method of generating HTML pages by using template files that provide, not only the static parts of the desired HTML output, but also provide some special syntax describing how content will be inserted.
 Since template files function similar to Cascading Style Sheets, generating HTML pages this way provides a flexible way for Sphinx extensions (such as themes) to "inherit from" and modify basic